LucaGeminiani00/Diffusion-Distillation-WL/README.md

 ## Project Description

-This repository is the main source code of my master of science thesis at Bocconi University, titled: "Diffusion Wavelet: Interpretable diffusion and Progressive Distillation for time series synthesis".
+This repository is the source code of my master of science thesis at Bocconi University, titled: "Diffusion Wavelet: Interpretable diffusion and Progressive Distillation for time series synthesis".
 It provides an extension of the Diffusion-TS model, proposed in https://github.com/Y-debug-sys/Diffusion-TS, by changing the underlying logic for learning the Seasonal and Trend components of the time series, exploiting the Wavelet Transform rather than the Fourier Transform.
-It also provides an implementation of Progressive Distillation, extending it to the Time Series domain.
+After training, the repository also provides an implementation of progressive distillation, allowing to move from 500 - 250 up to 8 - 4 sampling steps, reducing sampling time linearly.
-The repository is to be refined for code readability, but it is fully functional.
-The colab notebook provided can be quickly exploited to train the diffusion models on GPUs.
+The colab notebook provided can be exploited to train the diffusion models on GPUs.

 ## Model's Encoder-Decoder structure
 <div align="center">